cloudyyoung/smart-kanban-board-java9/README.md

 availability for work, then decides the most important events for the day given the workload of events backlogged and their priority relative to other events.
 The most important events are then added to a daily kanban board for the user to complete.

-## How to Find Demo One
+## Where to Find Demo One
 It can be found under "Release" panel or here:
 [https://github.com/CloudyYoung/Smart-Kanban-Board/tree/v1.0](https://github.com/CloudyYoung/Smart-Kanban-Board/tree/v1.0)

-## How to Compile Demo One
-- Smart-Kanban-Board\src javac *.java
-- Smart-Kanban-Board\src\structure javac *.java
-- Smart-Kanban-Board\lib java -jar *.jar

-## How to Run Demo One
+## How to Compile and Run
-- Smart-Kanban-Board\src java Main
+The Github Wiki link is here: [https://github.com/CloudyYoung/Smart-Kanban-Board/wiki/Compile-and-Run-the-Application](https://github.com/CloudyYoung/Smart-Kanban-Board/wiki/Compile-and-Run-the-Application)

 ## Terminal Commands
 Log-in Page